OUR MISSION

 This prestigious biennial award honors urban places that, through their design and development, have lasting transformative impacts on their urban neighborhoods and communities.
 The Santa Fe Railyard Redevelopment project unified the Santa Fe community around a vision for mixed use cultural and commercial district, which occupies 52 acres beginning at Montezuma St. and extending to Baca St.

-Winners reflect two important themes: The desire for communities to shape the future of their important public spaces and the need for local governments, institutions and citizens to join together to take on the pressing social issues confronting our collective future.
+Winning projects reflect two important themes: the desire for communities to shape the future of their important public spaces, and the need for local governments, institutions and citizens to join together to take on the pressing social issues confronting our collective future.

 Urban Land Institute – Urban Open Space Finalist (2014)